 10 Tips to wash traditional Kerala saris

-1. If you own a Kerala sari with expensive original silk border, it’s advisable to dry wash at least three times before washing with normal water.
+1. If you own a Kerala sari with an expensive original silk border, it’s advisable to dry wash at least three times before washing with normal water.

 2. Use only cold water to wash Kerala silk saris.

 4. Use a drop of shampoo while washing Kerala saris.
-Otherwise use some mild soap and avoid detergents.
+Otherwise, use some mild soap and avoid detergents.
 If you add a drop of lemon juice with mild shampoo for washing sari, saris turn softer.

-7. If your sari has excess glue and is sticky, immerse in lukewarm salt water for 15 minutes and wash it later.
+7. If your sari has excess glue and is sticky, immerse it in lukewarm salt water for 15 minutes and wash it later.
 Add a little salt only.

 Also read: How to make use of old saris?